Shipping calculated at checkout.

 - Flocculation: Low

-WHC Lab are pleased to offer the Pinnacle Distillers Yeast S, an active dry yeast well-suited for use in batch and continuous fermentations of molasses and pure sugars. it has a high tolerance to early residual sugars.
-Has a high cell count (>1 x 10*10 cells/g) Rehydrates well in direct pitch applications Has high ethanol and […]
+WHC Lab are pleased to offer the PINNACLE DISTILLERS YEAST MG+.
+It is a active dry yeast well-suited for use in both malt and grain fermentation’s.
+It has the collective capability to tolerate high gravity and temperature.
+Has a high cell count (>1 x 1010 cells/g) • Rehydrates well in direct pitch applications • Is […]

 - Flocculation: Low